 Biological Sciences: a minimum of 16 semester hours or 24 quarter hours

-Required prerequisites: (1) microbiology & lab, (2) anatomy & lab, (3) physiology & lab, and (4) immunology.
-If applicant is from a college/university not license-preregistered with the NYSED (nysed.gov), (5) molecular biology & lab (or BOTH Cell Biology and Genetics) are required.
+Required prerequisites: (1) microbiology & lab, (2) anatomy (A&P I) & lab, (3) physiology (A&P II) & lab, (4) genetics & lab or cell biology & lab or molecular biology & lab, and (5) immunology.
 The content of courses must be acceptable toward the college/university’s requirements of the degreed major.
 Survey courses are not acceptable.

 Chemistry: a minimum of 16 semester hours or 24 quarter hours